efck-chat-keyboard/efck-chat-keyboard.github.io/content/pages/index.md

 secret and proprietary 👁 chat
 protocols and non-interoperable clients, locking their consumer users forever more in.
-And today you can't influence the sort order of your online friends in an app like Facebook. 😠
+And today, you can't influence the sort order of your online friends in an app like Facebook! 😠
 </aside>

 <div itemprop="description" class="p description" markdown="1">